edlane/salt-reduce/rerun/readme.rst

 Here is a reworked example of a "rerun" salt returner and associated runner

-1. place "rerun_return.py" in the /srv/salt/_returners directory:
+1. deploy the code:

-lane@ubuntu:~$ cp rerun_return.py /srv/salt/_returners

-2. copy "rerun_return.py" to all minions:

-lane@ubuntu:~$ salt "*" saltutil.sync_returners
+lane@ubuntu:~$ ./deploy2test.sh

-3. start up the "rerun_runner.py" on the salt-master:
+2. start up the "rerun_runner.py" on the salt-master:

 lane@ubuntu:~$ salt-run rerun_runner.py

-4. prime the runner: ( run only once! )
+3. prime the runner: ( run only once! )

-lane@ubuntu:~$ salt \* test.arg mapit adder.add 1000000 --return=rerun
+lane@ubuntu:~$ salt-call test.arg mapit adder.add 1000000 --return=rerun

-5. run "mapit.partial" on all the targeted minions (in this example, "\*")
+4. run "adder.add" on all the targeted minions (in this example, "\*")

 lane@ubuntu:~$ salt \* test.arg run --return=rerun